alejandrovrojas/prettier-plugin-groq/readme.md

 #### Groups

-Much of the formatting work revolves grouping object properties in different ways:
+Much of the formatting work revolves around grouping object properties in different ways:

 1. All properties are placed on separate lines except for properties using the shorthand syntax (_see options below_).
 2. All properties of the same value type are grouped and separated from the next group by an empty line.